Tomtibo/libcn/README.md

 **Description**

-`libcn` is an unoficial python library for cyphernode.
+`libcn` is an unofficial python library for cyphernode.
 The command line utility `cn-cli`, support some options and tab autocomplete.

 **What is cyphernode**